 Freedoms

 As of 2022, one of the biggest issues surrounding “freedoms” in the political landscape is women’s right to bodily autonomy.
 The Dobbs v.
-Jackson case begins in 2018 as the state of Mississippi grants the “Gestational Age Act” prohibiting abortion after 15 weeks of gestational age with a few exceptions.
-The Jackson Women’s Health Organization filed a lawsuit and begs the question if Mississippi’s ruling is unconstitutional.
+Jackson case began in 2018 when the state of Mississippi granted the “Gestational Age Act” prohibiting abortion after 15 weeks of gestational age with a few exceptions.
+The Jackson Women’s Health Organization filed a lawsuit and questioned if Mississippi’s ruling is unconstitutional.
 The eventual verdict of the case in June of 2022 concluded that abortion is not a constitutional right and led to the overturning of Roe v.
 Wade 1973.

 The overturning of Roe v.
 Wade meant that abortion is not protected under the Constitution, and U.S. states are granted the right to ban abortion or restrict it up to a certain point of pregnancy.